HomeArt10 Most Influential Painters in Western Painting

 Paul Cezanne, c.
 1861

-He has inspired several modern artists with his unique Post-Impressionist style.
+Cezanne inspired many modern artists with his Post-Impressionist style.

-Paul Cezanne applied an analytical approach when he portrayed nature and this influenced Fauvists, Cubists, and other avant-garde generations.
-Cezanne laid a foundation for the 20th century artists.
+He took an analytical approach to nature, and that approach influenced the Fauvists, the Cubists, and other avant-garde generations.
+Cezanne laid the groundwork for 20th century artists.

 5. Rembrandt Harmenszoon Van Rijn